mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

       - Access to https://raw.githubusercontent.com/ to download the collect.sh script

-      - Access to the repository ghcr.io/rancherlabs
+      - Access to the repository ghcr.io/rancherlabs to download the image

   - Packages:
       - Docker